jlohmeier/atlasBREX/demonstration/readme.txt

 bash siterate.sh

 Note:
--this example requires the installation of ANTs (and FSL) -output/results are provided in the results folder
+This example requires the installation of ANTs (and FSL)
-- *_brain_lin.nii.gz show results from linear registration, while *_brain.nii.gz demonstrate results from non-linear registration

 /*****************************/